mulesoft-catalyst/metrics-toolkit/README.md

 # Metrics Framework
 The metrics framework is a Mule application intended to collect, aggregate and load platform metrics into different visualization systems; providing out of the box integrations and visualization options, including useful dashboards and charts.
+In addition to the platform metrics, the framework also extends the capabilities to integrate with external applications like Jira, Confluence, Jenkins, Bitbucket and Splunk to gather SDLC metrics.
 This is an [UNLICENSED software, please review the considerations](UNLICENSE.md).
 If you need assistance for extending this, contact MuleSoft Professional Services

 ## Features
 - Compact Mule application (1 single application)
 - Provides more than 100 metrics from 2 complementary domains:
 	- **Platform Operational Metrics**: collected and calculated automatically based on multiple products from Anypoint Platform: Exchange, Design Center, Runtime Manager, Access Management; covering metrics from applications deployed on-prem (Standalone), RTF and CloudHub.
 	- **Platform Benefits**: require manual input to calculate final metrics, crossing information from the "Platform Operational" domain
+	- **External sdlc Metrics**: collected and calculated automatically based on multiple external applications: Jira, Confluence, Jenkins, Bitbucket and Splunk;

 ![Domains](/img/domains.png)